OPEC heading for oil cut extension with a caveat

 The supply pact is aimed at reducing oil stocks inindustrialised countries to their five-year average.
 Thelatest figures suggest OPEC is more than halfway there, with OPEC sources saying the target could be reached after June 2018.

-Additional reporting by Rania El Gamal and Shadia Nasrallah; Writing by Dmitry Zhdannikov; Editing by Dale Hudson
+Additional reporting by Rania El Gamal, Shadia Nasrallah and Ernest Scheyder; Writing by Dmitry Zhdannikov; Editing by Dale Hudson